What is Microdialysis?

 Primary benefits of Microdialysis:

-- Sampling of molecules from the extracellular space in brain tissue.
+- A sampling of molecules from the extracellular space in brain tissue.

 - Allows changes in analyte concentration to be monitored over time.